0

 An optimal capacity for concerts is 75,000 fans.
 In June 1988, during the Singing Revolution days, up to 300,000 people attended the Night Song Festival.
 In the years to come, however, this figure has been questioned.
 During the Song Festivals, when the grounds are well packed, the number of people in the audience may reach 100,000.

-Text imported from Wikipedia article "Tallinn Song Festival Grounds" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Tallinn Song Festival Grounds" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants